Planning a Trip With Your Pet? Here’s How to Make It Stress-Free and Fun

 Is it safe to travel with pets?

 Yes, as long as you plan properly.
-Safety equipment, regular breaks, and pet-friendly accommodations make travel much safer and more comfortable.
+Safety equipment, regular breaks, and pet-friendly accommodations make travel much safer and more comfortable — research from the Cornell Feline Health Center also supports proactive health management before and during travel.

 What is the best transportation option for pets?